 see how we can help

 Dementia is a medical term for a collection of symptoms ranging from memory loss to impaired communication.
-It is caused by several conditions affecting neurons in the brain and includes Alzheimer’s disease or Vascular dementia.
+It is caused by several conditions affecting neurons in the brain, and includes Alzheimer’s disease, Vascular dementia, Lewy Body dementia, and many other types.
 If a person has dementia, their neurons are damaged which means electrical messages cannot be sent efficiently across them, which can impair some or all functions of the body.

-Dementia care is about understanding the condition and the many symptoms that can occur, each person living with dementia will have their own, unique experiences and challenges.
-Providing care to the whole person, not just the dementia symptoms means understanding what that individual’s real world is and joining them in it , expressing empathy when needed and showing smiles, and providing warmth and positive support.
+Dementia care is about understanding the condition and the many symptoms that can occur as each person living with dementia will have their own, unique experiences and challenges.
+Providing care to the whole person, not just the dementia symptoms, means understanding what that individual’s real world is and joining them in it, expressing empathy when needed and showing smiles while providing warmth and positive support.

 As the saying goes, “Home is where the heart is”, and the best place for a person living with dementia is in their own home.
 This is where they will feel secure and comfortable, surrounded by their familiar possessions and loved ones.

-Home Instead can provide flexible care to support you and your loved one, for a few hours a week, a few hours a day or 24 hour “live in” care.
-Combined with knowledge and expert care from our dedicated dementia Care Professionals to give you peace of mind.
+Home Instead can provide flexible care to support you and your loved one, from a few hours a day or week for companionship and a bit of home help, all the way to full live-in care, including round the clock 24 hour care at home.
+Combined with knowledge and expert care from our dedicated Alzheimer’s and dementia Care Professionals, we can give you complete peace of mind.

 Discover more